lupyuen/lupyuen.github.io/src/de2.md

 putreg32(DOUBLE_BUFFER_RDY, GLB_DBUFFER);  // TODO: DMB
 ```

-We're ready to test our Zig Display Driver on PinePhone!
+And that's all for rendering our Framebuffer!

 ![Blue, Green, Red Blocks on PinePhone](https://lupyuen.github.io/images/de-rgb.jpg)

 # Test PinePhone Display Driver

-TODO
+We're ready to test our Zig Display Driver on PinePhone!

 Follow these steps to __download NuttX RTOS__ (with our Zig Driver inside) to a microSD Card...